You Don’t Need To Tolerate A Hostile Work Environment

-At The Rutten Law Firm, APC, our experienced employment law attorneys represent victims of hostile work environments and harassment throughout Los Angeles and California.
+At The Rutten Law Firm, APC, our experienced employment law attorneys represent victims of hostile work environments and harassment throughout Woodland Hills and California.
 Our dedicated lawyers are committed to helping employees like you protect your rights under state and federal employment laws.
 You should not have to put up with a hostile work environment to protect your future employment, your wages or your physical and/or emotional health.

 Are You The Victim Of A Hostile Work Environment?

 A hostile work environment does not, by itself, create liability on the part of an employer.
 The concept is similar to the crossover between “at-will” employment and wrongful termination.
 The key is whether the hostile work environment is caused by a protected factor or characteristic such as gender, race, sex, disability, etc.

 Conditions that may create a hostile work environment in California, include:

 - Sexual harassment from co-workers, supervisors, contractors or customers

 - Acts or remarks that are discriminatory regarding age, race and ethnicity, gender, sexual orientation, religion or disability

 - Actions from a supervisor that are designed to make you quit in retaliation for your actions such as whistleblower claims